 Are pre-numbered checks used?
 Account for all the check numbers including voided checks?

-PETTY CASH FUNDS

-Is a petty cash fund used for disbursements of a small amount?
-If so, is the fund periodically reconciled and replenished based on proper documentation of the cash expenditures?

 BANK STATEMENT RECONCILIATION

 Are written bank reconciliations prepared on a timely basis?
 Test the reconciliation for the last month in the fiscal year.
 Trace transactions between the bank and the books for completeness and timeliness.